openl2m/docker-test/README.md

 This is a Docker Compose configuration to quickly test OpenL2M (NOT for production use!)

 Please see the README.txt file for more details.
+Or start by cloning this repo...